gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink.md

 ## Quicklinks

-If you already know what are the features of the new plug-in and just want to know how to install/use it, you can directly skip to:
+If you already know what are the features of the new plug-in and only want to know how to install/use it, you can directly skip to:

 * [J-Link install]({{ site.baseurl }}/debug/jlink/install/)
 * [J-Link plug-in usage]({{ site.baseurl }}/debug/jlink/#j-link-plug-in-use)